|Woodlark song raises plight of threatened

 they decided to release The Woodlark as a single to coincide with

-of the natural world, as poet and priest he saw God reflected
+the natural world, as poet and priest he saw God reflected in the

-in the beauty of his creation and sought to celebrate this through
+beauty of his creation and sought to celebrate this through his

-his poems.
-By setting them to music, I hope to bring them to a
+poems.
+By setting them to music, I hope to bring them to a new audience

 The poem is an onomatopoeic homage to the woodlark, a fact born